Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Conclusion

 \section{Conclusion}

-In this work, we introduced a learned MM framework for solving ill-posed inverse problems within a bilevel optimization setting.
-Rather than learning a full optimizer or unrolled update rule, our approach learns a structured curvature majorant that governs each MM step, while rigorously preserving the descent guarantees of classical MM algorithms.
+This work introduces a learned MM framework for ill-posed inverse problems via bilevel optimization.
+Instead of fully unrolled rules, our approach learns a structured curvature majorant that governs each MM step, while rigorously preserving the descent guarantees of classical MM algorithms.
 The majorant is parameterized by a lightweight recurrent architecture that adapts to the current iterate and its gradient, thereby combining the transparency and stability of surrogate-based optimization with the flexibility of data-driven learning.

-From a theoretical standpoint, we derived explicit curvature bounds for cosine-similarity losses, leading to simple diagonal quadratic majorants and valid MM updates even in the presence of nonlinear learned representations.
-When closed-form bounds are unavailable, we proposed an automatic curvature estimation strategy based on power iteration and HVPs, enabling the construction of valid MM majorants for complex losses and architectures.
-Together, these results yield a provably convergent lower-level solver and guarantee convergence to stationary points within the bilevel learning framework.
+Theoretically, we derived explicit curvature bounds for cosine-similarity losses, leading to simple diagonal quadratic majorants and valid MM updates despite nonlinear learned representations.
+This benefits scale-invariant applications where recovering the exact signal phase and structural morphology is fundamentally more important than absolute amplitudes.
+Together, these theoretical foundations yield a provably convergent lower-level solver and guarantee convergence to stationary points within the bilevel framework.

-Experimental results on ESI demonstrate that the proposed method consistently outperforms deep-unrolled and meta-learning baselines in terms of localization accuracy, reconstruction quality, and robustness.
-In particular, the learned MM solver exhibits strong cross-dataset generalization across simulation settings with markedly different temporal dynamics, highlighting the benefit of learning transferable curvature models rather than dataset-specific update rules.

-The proposed framework is general and applicable beyond ESI, extending naturally to other inverse problems.
-By coupling the learned MM solver with task-adapted regularization or representations, it provides a principled and transferable approach to solving a broad class of ill-posed inverse problems.
+Experimental results on ESI demonstrate that MM-Net consistently outperforms deep-unrolled and meta-learning baselines in accuracy, quality, and robustness.
+In particular, MM-Net exhibits strong cross-domain generalization across diverse temporal dynamics, regardless of the spatial forward operator.
+This highlights the benefit of learning transferable curvature models rather than domain-specific update rules.
+Beyond ESI, this framework extends naturally to other inverse problems.
+By coupling the learned MM solver with task-specific priors, it provides a principled, transferable approach for broad ill-posed challenges, particularly in scale-invariant applications.